12 Best PPC Platforms in 2025

 • Pricing: Pricing depends on campaign objective and ad relevance, but there is a minimum of $2 for CPC.

-As one of the most popular social media networks, Twitter is very effective as a PPC platform.
-Twitter hasn’t partnered with any other networks so your ads are only displayed on Twitter, which includes both the website and the app.
+As one of the most popular social media networks, X is very effective as a top PPC platform.
+It hasn’t partnered with any other network, so your ads are only displayed on this platform, which includes both the website and the app.

 • Pricing: Depends on the pricing model; the cost for a promoted tweet can range from $0.50 to $2.